daannncb/image-viewer/README.md

 🎯 Were there any requirements or goals that you were unable to achieve?
 🎯 If so, what was it that you found difficult about these tasks?
 Optional
-🏹 Feel free to add any other reflections you would like to share about your submission, for example:

-Requesting feedback about a specific part of your submission.
-What useful external sources helped you complete the assignment (e.g Youtube tutorials)?
-What errors or bugs did you encounter while completing your assignment?
-How did you solve them?
-What went really well and what could have gone better?

 User Stories
 🐿️ As a developer, I want the application to use the useState hook so that user interactions (like selecting an image) are smooth and the gallery’s state is managed effectively.